docs community resources blog github

 The DOTNET_ROOT environment variable specifies the path to the directory where .NET Runtimes and SDKs are installed.

-• Value: path to the .NET Core SDK installation
+• Value: path to the ASP.NET runtime root directory

 PATH